tpoindex/tsp/docs/misc.md

 ## Shadow variables, dirty checking, var constant

-TSP performs some minor optimizations, particlarly allocating *shadow* var variables (i.e., Tcl_Obj/TclObject) to use when calling builtin Tcl commands, or any other command inoked via the Tcl interp.
+TSP performs some minor optimizations, particularly allocating *shadow* var variables (i.e., Tcl_Obj/TclObject) to use when calling builtin Tcl commands, or any other command invoked via the Tcl interp.
 Usage is tracked (*dirty checking*), and if the variable has not been altered from one Tcl invocation to another, the shadow variable is assumed to be *clean*, and will not be reloaded with the native value.